ixmaps/IXmapsClient/README.md

 Type the password and press return.
 This will open **IXmapsClient** on your default internet browser.

 The IXmapsClient interface should appear in your browser, or use your browser to go to [http://localhost:2040/](http://localhost:2040/).

-### Windows
-This version of the software has been tested and runs on Windows 64 bit architecture:
-* Windows 7
-* Windows 8
-* Windows 10

-The current version of the client can be downloaded from [www.ixmaps.ca/contribute](https://www.ixmaps.ca/contribute.php).

-1. Download the **IXmapsClient** installer **IXmapsClient.1.0.6.win64.exe**
-2. Double Click on **IXmapsClient.1.0.6.win64.exe** and install the application in the directory **C:\IXmapsClient**.
-3. Copy the IXmapsClient-Shortcut to your Desktop
-4. In order to allow the **IXmapsClient** to run properly, you will need to authorize **Windows Firewall** to allow inbound connections.
-For a detailed guide on how to change these settings, see section **Changing Windows Firewall Settings**
-5. To launch double click on **IXmapsClient-Shortcut**

-**IXmapsClient** needs to be executed in a terminal with administrator's privileges.
-For this reason, when double clicking **IXmapsClient-Shortcut**, a new terminal window will be opened asking permission to run the application as an administrator.

-The IXmapsClient interface should appear in your browser, or use your browser to go to [http://localhost:2040/](http://localhost:2040/).

-#### Changing Windows Firewall Settings

-In order to allow the **IXmapsClient** to collect traceroute data, windows users have to change the default configuration of the **Windows Firewall**, which by default prevents the PC from receiving inbound connections.
-To change these settings follow these steps:

-1. Open the **Windows Firewall** and click on **Advance Settings**.
-2. Click on the tab **Private Profile**.
-In the section **Inbound Connections**, select the option **Allow** from the dropdown menu.
-3. Click on the tab **Public Profile**.
-In the section **Inbound Connections**, select the option **Allow** from the dropdown menu.
-4. Finally, click the button **Apply** and close the **Windows Firewall**	.

-#### Removing IXmapsClient
-1. Delete the **C:\IXmapsClient** directory
-2. Delete the **IXmapsClient-Shortcut** from your **Desktop**

-This will completely remove the IXmaps Client from your computer

 ## Contributors
   * David H. Mason